HelperSWE-0/The_Kitchen_Sink/README.md

 # The_Kitchen_Sink
-has been forked and altered to fit my needs
+Is my copy of a repo that has been forked and altered to fit my needs
 from: https://github.com/EbookFoundation/free-programming-books
-A customized version of a larger repo
 <div align="center">
   <form action="https://ebookfoundation.github.io/free-programming-books-search">
     <input type="text" id="fpbSearch" name="search" required placeholder="Search Book or Author"/>